istraka/redhat-mw-cloud-quickstart/jboss-eap-standalone-rhel/README.md

        <img src="images/app.png"/>
      </a>

-   - Access the JBoss EAP Admin Console - paste the Admin Console URL copied from the output page in a browser inside the Jump VM, enter the JBoss EAP username and password to login.
+   - Access the JBoss EAP Admin Console - paste the Admin Console URL copied from the output page in a browser inside the Jump VM, enter the JBoss EAP username and password to log in.

      ![alt text](images/admin.png)